dskoda1/442-design-patterns/david_skoda_assign3/studentRecordsBackup/README.txt

 Spring 2016
 PROJECT 3 README FILE

-Due Date: Monday, February 29, 2016
+Due Date: Tuesday, March 22 2016
-Submission Date:
+Submission Date: Sunday, March 20 2016
 Grace Period Used This Project: 0 Days
 Grace Period Remaining: 3 Days
 Author(s): David Skoda
 e-mail(s): dskoda1@binghamton.edu

+NOTE:
+This is the first version of the project, with the original design.

 PURPOSE:
 The purpose of this project is to understand and implement the Observer pattern